Ali-Gate/listo/README.md

 ## App description
 ### **User accounts**
 ### MVP
-The user will be able to Sign Up, log in and log out for the first iteration
+The user will be able to Sign Up, log in and log out as well as access a customised view  of their account so that users can manage their personal todo list.

+The user will see a notification after every of the above actions including a confirmation prompt when logging out.
 ### Future iterations
-Users will be able to edit their account details and reset their passwords, as well as receiving a confirmation email after any account specific activity.
+Users will be able to edit their account details and reset their passwords, as well as receive a confirmation email after any account specific activity.

 Users will be able to access a team account using their personal account with authorisation to securely access team privileges through invitation.
-### **Tasks App usage**
+### **Todo List App usage**
 ### MVP
 The user will be able to create, edit, set the stage of progression of their tasks and once completed they will be able to delete them for the first iteration.

 The user will see a notification after every of the above actions including a confirmation prompt when deleting tasks.

 ### Future iterations